 0. Bearer context setup (e.g., following an SGNB ADDITION REQUEST message from the MeNB) is triggered in gNB-CU-CP.

 1. The gNB-CU-CP sends a BEARER CONTEXT SETUP REQUEST message containing UL TNL address information for S1-U or NG-U, and if required, DL TNL address information for X2-U to setup the bearer context in the gNB-CU-UP.
 For NG-RAN, the gNB-CU-CP decides flow-to-DRB mapping and sends the generated SDAP and PDCP configuration to the gNB-CU-UP.
+If ACL functionality is deployed, the gNB-CU-CP may include source IP address information for data forwarding.

 NOTE: In case of Conditional Handover, the BEARER CONTEXT SETUP REQUEST message indicates to ignore the included security context and not to initiate sending downlink packets until the UE successfully accesses.
 Up to implementation, the gNB-CU-CP may request to establish bearer context as if a regular HO was requested.

-2. The gNB-CU-UP responds with a BEARER CONTEXT SETUP RESPONSE message containing the UL TNL address information for F1-U, and DL TNL address information for S1-U or NG-U, and if required, UL TNL address information for X2-U or Xn-U.
+2. The gNB-CU-UP responds with a BEARER CONTEXT SETUP RESPONSE message containing the UL TNL address information for F1-U, and DL TNL address information for S1-U or NG-U, and if required, UL TNL address information for X2-U or Xn-U. If ACL functionality is deployed, the gNB-CU-UP may include source IP address information to be used for data forwarding for subsequent mobility.

 NOTE: The indirect data transmission for split bearer through the gNB-CU-UP is not precluded.

 3. F1 UE context setup procedure is performed to setup one or more bearers in the gNB-DU.
+If ACL functionality is deployed and the gNB-DU controls MCG resources, the gNB-CU-CP includes source IP address information for MN-terminated SCG bearers.
+If ACL functionality is deployed and the gNB-DU controls SCG resources, the gNB-CU-CP includes source IP address information MN-terminated SCG bearers.

 4. The gNB-CU-CP sends a BEARER CONTEXT MODIFICATION REQUEST message containing the DL TNL address information for F1-U or Xn-U, and PDCP status.